oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/address_only_flat/sd_jwt_payload.json}}

-The Issuer would create the following Disclosure:
+The Issuer would create the following Disclosure referenced by the one hash in the SD-JWT:

 {{examples/address_only_flat/disclosures.md}}